-To give some context around all this, I will die on this hill defending the fact that Point Break is the greatest movie ever made.
-With that said you can understand my trepidation around even entertaining the idea of watching the remake.
+To give some context to all of this, I will die on this hill defending the fact that Point Break is the greatest movie ever made.
+With that said, you can understand my trepidation around even entertaining the idea of watching the remake.
 Truth be told I sought it out, like I said I never would.
 I very much regret this decision.

 As much as the original Point Break is about surfing, bank robberies and Patrick Swayze’s picture-perfect mane, the remake is about free-falling off mountains, senseless brooding and yacht parties featuring Steve Aoki.
 Yea.

 - Bodhi and his less cool band of bonehead followers have a mini fight club (because apparently it’s super-spiritual to beat the shit out of your friends)